Confidaunt/quartz_NystarRetired/content/People/Heraldo Zelensky.md

 Cause: None
 draft: false
 ---
-Summary:

-Solider part of the 104th company Heraldo Zensky was investing the train below the city in the water station.
+Solider part of the 104th company, Heraldo Zensky was investigating the train below the city in the water station.
-Appearance:

-First Met:

-Last Met: